The Viking Link project is in its development stage.

 We identified two broad route corridor options (purple and orange route corridors) where we might route the direct current underground cables between the preferred landfall and converter station sites.
 From Monday 5 September until Friday 14 October 2016, we held a Phase 2 consultation to ask local residents, landowners, farmers and other stakeholders for their views on these cable route corridor options and to see if there is anything else we needed to consider when deciding a preferred cable route.

-After careful consideration of all the information and feedback provided along with the environmental and technical information available, the purple corridor has been selected as the preferred cable route corridor for the underground cables between the preferred landfall and converter station sites as shown on the map below.
+After careful consideration of all the information and feedback provided along with the environmental and technical information available, the purple corridor was selected as the preferred cable route corridor for the underground cables between the preferred landfall and converter station sites as shown on the map below.

 Within the purple route corridor there were options to route around settlements at the northern end and the southern end of the corridor.
 Further surveys and assessments were required before confirming the preferred route options for these two sections of the corridor.